premkumar2306/api-cart-service/readme.md

 1. Out of Stock Items
 2. Items With Limited Quantities
 3. Validate the create cart - It is not possible to create an empty cart.
 At least, one item must be added.
-4. ninety days automatic cart deletion
+4. Ninety days automatic cart deletion

 | Category        | Description
 | ------------- |:-------------:|